Brendan Rodgers Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 19th-ranked team ERA across all league pitching staffs (4.41).
+- The Dodgers' 4.38 team ERA ranks 18th among all league pitching staffs.

-- Dodgers pitchers combine to give up 129 home runs (1.1 per game), the 10th-fewest in the league.
+- Dodgers pitchers combine to allow 130 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

 © 2023 Data Skrive.
 All rights reserved.